 So far, Rainforest Trust has saved more than 37 million acres of tropical habitat across 53 countries in 150 protected areas and wildlife reserves.
 For the 7th consecutive year, Rainforest Trust has been awarded an 100% rating, the highest rating possible from Charity Navigator, for its high standards and program impact.
 Less than 1% of the thousands of charities rated by Charity Navigator have earned 100%, and Rainforest Trust is one of only four environmental charities with a perfect score.

 For proof of our impact to date, see our official Rainforest Trust Corporate Donor Certificate.
-Note this only reflects our corporate sponsorship and does not yet include any additional donations of 10% of our net profits.

 Nearly one precious acre of forest is lost every second.
 With our donation to the Conservation Action Fund (CAF), Rainforest Trust takes swift conservation action when and where it is needed most around the world, making a tangible difference saving rainforests, species, and the Planet.
 To date, CAF has raised almost $3.5 million USD and preserved over 24.5 million acres of rainforest and other critical habitat, by purchase, designation, and community reserve, at an average of 147.5 mT of carbon dioxide equivalents per acre.
 CAF focuses on preserving habitat for species that are Critically Endangered, Endangered, and Vulnerable per the IUCN Red List.